Doctors continue to encourage more and more mesothelioma patients into clinical trials.

 “Participation of patients with mesothelioma in clinical trials is essential if we are going to make progress and develop novel therapies,” said Raffit Hassan, M.D., a senior investigator at the National Cancer Institute, which is part of NIH.

 On the legal side, fighting on behalf of mesothelioma victims and their families is just as complex.
-As we reported recently on our Mesothelioma Lawyer Blog, the host of companies responsible for negligently exposing victims to asbestos continue the fight to dodge responsibility.
+The host of companies responsible for negligently exposing victims to asbestos continue the fight to dodge responsibility.

 challenge causation.
 In other cases, corporations have used federal bankruptcy laws to establish